What is 1.07328 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 107328 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 107328 are: 1 2 3 4 6 8 12 13 16 24 26 32 39 43 48 52 64 78 86 96 104 129 156 172 192 208 258 312 344 416 516 559 624 688 832 1032 1118 1248 1376 1677 2064 2236 2496 2752 3354 4128 4472 6708 8256 8944 13416 17888 26832 35776 53664 107328